exasol/test-db-builder-python/README.rst

 - Anyone needing to create temporary test database objects and data

-.. tip:: We recommend using TDDB when:
+.. tip:: We recommend using TDBP when:

     - You need to create temporary database objects for functional testing
     - You want to isolate tests from each other
     - You need to repeatedly set up and tear down test data
     - You want to make your database tests more readable, maintainable and easy to review

-.. warning:: **Do not** use TDDB in any of the situations below:
+.. warning:: **Do not** use TDBP in any of the situations below:

     - Production data management
     - Performance testing (use dedicated tools instead)